Humam Hamoudi

-Humam Hamoudi (Sheikh Humam Baqir Abdulmajid Hamoudi) (الشيخ همام باقر عبد المجيد حمودي) is one of the most important figures in Iraqi politics.
-He is a member of the Council of Representatives of Iraq representing the United Iraqi Alliance (UIA).
-Hamoudi is leader of the Supreme Islamic Iraqi Council.
+Humam Hamoudi (Sheikh Humam Baqir Abdulmajid Hamoudi) (الشيخ همام باقر عبد المجيد حمودي) is an Iraqi politician who is currently leader of the Supreme Islamic Iraqi Council.
+He is a member of the Coordination Framework.

 Role in the Iraqi Constitution

 Hamoudi was Chairman of the Committee that drafted the Iraqi Constitution in 2005.
 Although the constitution was ratified, there were complaints by many of the drafters as well as observers that the process was rushed, incomplete and failed to accommodate legitimate Sunni concerns.
 Others have complained that some of the more hardline Sunni elements, among them Salih Mutlaq, had demands that were unreasonable, including opposition to a ban on Saddam's Ba'ath party and a refusal to consider any form of federalism beyond the Kurdish region.
 The United States, and Donald Rumsfeld in particular, pushed hard for resolution, and it is clear that Hamoudi favored moving forward and pushing off at least some of these issues for later.
 On the basis of a promise to reopen negotiations over the Constitution, the largest Sunni faction in the Iraqi Parliament, the moderate Iraqi Islamic Party, did not oppose the Constitution's passing, though harder line Sunnis, Mutlaq among them, remained vocally opposed.

 By accounts of US Embassy officials near to the drafting process, and specifically Jeffrey Beals, Hamoudi was among the least partisan of the Shi'ite faction, though ultimately he did advocate forcefully for their position, particularly on federalism, after the Kurdish factions continued to insist on maximum regional control of the Kurdish region.
 Hamoudi has made statements that suggest that he is unwilling to make compromises to the Constitution at this point, though again complaints arise in the opposite direction that the Sunni position of opposition to all forms of federalism is similarly unreasonable.
 Most neutral reports tend to blame all factions for the current impasse, rather than Hamoudi personally or the Shi'ite factions he represents.